hieuphampm/Vehicle-Orientation-Classification-System/README.md

 - Matplotlib 3.10.0
 - Seaborn 0.13.2

-## 📑 Report
+## Report
 Detailed documentation can be found in **Vehicle_Orientation_Classification_System_Report.docx**.

 ---

-📌 Developed for academic and research purposes.
+Developed for academic and research purposes by Pham Phuoc Minh Hieu.